ArnoHui/learnGit/readme.txt

 Git is a version control system.
 Git is free software.

-I'm learning hot to use git.
+I'm learning how to use git.

 Git is a distributed version control system.
 Git if free software.

+Do me a favor,please!